yetanotherion/slides/jenkins_meetup_murex_19_04_2017/slides.md

 ---
 # Continuous Delivery of the library
-Some code of the library
+Some code of the library:

 ```groovy
 package com.criteo.devtools.moab